PiercingDan/spark-Jupyter-AWS/README.md

 ## Using Flintrock

-After installation, read the README in the flintrock github page and try to run a couple of test clusters.
-After doing so, there are important modifications to make to the configuration file in flintrock.
+After installation, read the README in the Flintrock github page and try to run a couple of test clusters.
+After doing so, there are important modifications to make to the configuration file in Flintrock.

 I use the latest spark version (2.0.2 at the time of this tutorial) to harness the full capabilities of spark.
 However, there is a known issue with the incompatability of Hadoop 2.6/2.7 with S3 ([SPARK-7442](https://issues.apache.org/jira/browse/SPARK-7442)), and you will get an error when trying to use S3 in the spark interface.
 To fix this, we simply use Hadoop 2.4 and a Spark version built against Hadoop 2.4 available [here](https://spark.apache.org/downloads.html), for which S3 I/O works.
 The link below in `download-source` may be deprecated so check with the above website for any updates.